wazuh/wazuh-documentation/source/nist/visualization-and-dashboard.rst

 Generate a report of successful authentications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This use case shows how Wazuh helps meet the **CA-7 Continuous monitoring** NIST requirement, by providing security reporting to administrators.
+This use case shows how Wazuh helps meet the **CA-7 Continuous monitoring** NIST requirement by providing security reporting to administrators.
 Use the Wazuh dashboard to generate a report of all successful authentications in the last 24 hours:

 #.
 Go to the Wazuh dashboard menu and select **Discover** under **OpenSearch Dashboards**.